nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

 - If the user is on the home page, and the localStorage already has a saved access token, then the user should not have to sign in.
 Clicking on the signin button should take them straight to the accounts page.
+- For both the above features to work, the application should fetch the `UserInfo` from the server on startup - provided that the access token is saved in localStorage.
+For this, you will have to run the GetUser query on application startup.
+Copy `/code/src/App.query.graphql` to your repo and run the query from `App.tsx`.
+You will need to use the `skip` option in `useQuery` to prevent the query from running if the access token is not present in localStorage.

 Finally,